 Scott Hahn "Eucharist, Holy Meal." from Answering Common Objections St. Joseph Communications.

 The series from which this transcript is taken, "Answering Common Objections", is available in audio, video, or CD format from St. Joseph Communications.

 Scott Hahn holds the Fr.
 Michael Scanlan Chair of Biblical Theology and the New Evangelization at Franciscan University of Steubenville, where he has taught since 1990, and he is the founder and president of the St. Paul Center for Biblical Theology.
-In 2005, he was appointed as the Pope Benedict XVI Chair of Biblical Theology and Liturgical Proclamation at St. Vincent Seminary in Latrobe, Pennsylvania.
-Dr. Hahn is also the bestselling author of numerous books, including Joy to the World, Angels and Saints, The Lamb's Supper, and Reasons to Believe.
+From 2005 to 2011 he held the Pope Benedict XVI Chair of Biblical Theology and Liturgical Proclamation at St. Vincent Seminary in Latrobe, Pennsylvania.
+Dr. Hahn is the bestselling author of numerous books, including Joy to the World, Angels and Saints, Answering the New Atheism: Dismantling Dawkins' Case Against God, The Lamb's Supper, and Reasons to Believe.
 He is editor of the Ignatius Catholic Study Bible and Letter & Spirit: A Journal of Catholic Biblical Theology.
 He lives in Steubenville, Ohio, with his wife and their six children.Copyright © 2001 Scott Hahn

 back to top